 Copy Content from another Canvas Site

-We strongly encourage you to submit a Canvas course site request to have a prior term's Canvas course site materials copied for you by Instructional Technology.
+Strongly encouraged: Submit a Canvas course site request to have a prior term’s Canvas course site materials copied for you by Instructional Technology.

-Checklist
+Course Copy Checklist

-Before course copy:
+Before course copy

-During course copy:
+During course copy

-After course copy:
+After course copy

 • Review the course site before publishing.